WOLF'S DEN

 Does my pig need exercise?

 Do you ever need to move around and be active?
 Yes, yes, yes.
-If you want a truely healthy and happy pet your pig should have room to play and exercise.
+If you want a truly healthy and happy pet your pig should have room to play and exercise.
 These three breeds have sleeker bodies, longer legs, and are very willing to run, climb stairs, jump, and be fun interactive parts of your life.

 Can I get a bottle baby and raise my own piglet?

-NO, NO, NO. This is cruel and there is no need or benifit.
+NO, NO, NO. This is cruel and there is no need or benefit.
 Piglets are just as tame and loving if they are left with their mothers.
 Bottle raising, unless absolutely nessecary and done correctly, does lead to health problems, weak and sick piglets, and most often death.
-New owners are new to pigs and have no buissness trying to bottle raise a piglet.
+New owners are new to pigs and have no business trying to bottle raise a piglet.
 If done correctly and with an experienced bottle raiser it is fine.....

 Will my piglet get as big as its mom and dad?

 NO!
-Our pigs are breeding pigs and are kept on the heaiver side to help produce good, healthy, strong babies, with easier births.
+Our pigs are breeding pigs and are kept on the heavier side to help produce good, healthy, strong babies, with easier births.
 It is hard work and takes alot out of them.
 Our piglets will be smaller then the parents, especially if spayed or neutered before 4 months of age.

 Where can I find piggie supplies?